 For installations with multiple array managers, keep in mind that each device network must operate as a stand-alone, isolated network.
-Consider a 200 rack device example, represented in the Figure 5.2 below.
-This installation would require a minimum of four array managers, each operating its own stand-alone device on the network.
+Consider a 200 rPDU example, represented in the Sample Network Configuration below.
+This installation would require a minimum of four array managers, each operating its own stand-alone the device network.
 Each array manager is visible on the management network and acts as a DHCP server for its array devices.
 A user on the management network can navigate through each array manager to reach the interface of an array device.
 Other considerations may affect the quantity of array managers.
 If you have a row network architecture, you may prefer one array manager at the start of each row, as opposed to an array manager that traverses several rows.
 Depending on how these 200 cabinets are divided into rows, you may have more than four array managers.
 When the configuration is decided, follow the appropriate process for aggregation.